-Before getting started, be sure to place your present inside the gable gift box, and then close the box by securing the flaps at the top.
+Before getting started, be sure to place your present inside the Kraft paper gable gift box, and then close the box by securing the flaps at the top.

 Using a hot glue gun, glue paper straws to the sides of the box.
 To get the more rustic stacked log look, we slightly staggered the placement of the straws versus gluing all of them uniformly on top of each other.

-We used straws that had a wood grain pattern (found in the party section at our local craft store), but you could use plain brown kraft paper straws, or you could spray paint paper straws a brown color.
+We used straws that had a wood grain pattern (found in the party section at our local craft store), but you could use plain brown Kraft paper straws, or you could even spray paint paper straws a brown color.

 Trim the straws as needed to fit the shorter sides of the box.

 Step 4: Cut Cake Boards to Make the Roof

 To make the roof, cut two cake boards or scrap cardboard pieces to the same width as the long sides of the gable box, and tape them together with masking or painter's tape.

 Step 5: Add the Roof to the Log Cabin

 Place the roof on top of the box.
 Trim off any excess overhang from the sides if the roof is too long.

 Secure the cake boards in place by gluing them to the four corners where they touch the top of the box.